top of page

 8. Plank to Downward Dog

-This yoga-inspired movement helps improve shoulder stability and mobility.
+This yoga-inspired movement helps improve shoulder stability and mobility and is commonly practiced in online yoga classes to enhance upper-body strength and flexibility.

 • How to do it: